Seeed-Studio/wiki-documents/docs/BeagleBone_Green_Wireless.md

 |101020019	|Grove - Temperature&Humidity Sensor Pro	|Analog| [link](http://www.seeedstudio.com/Grove-Temperature&Humidity-Sensor-Pro-p-838.html)|

-## Cape for BBG
+## Cape for SeeedStudio BeagleBone Green
 -------

 You will need some expansion board when you start a project.
-There're many cape for BBG already, they include LCD display, motor driver as well as HDMI expansion etc. Below is some of them recommend.
+There're many cape for SeeedStudio BeagleBone Green already, they include LCD display, motor driver as well as HDMI expansion etc. Below is some of them recommend.

 |Grove Cape| Motor Bridge Cape|HDMI Cape|
 |------------|----------------|----------|